System: Commodore Amiga

 Gameplay: Herding Chaos with a Mouse

 Each of the 120 levels presents a compact logic puzzle disguised as a slaughterhouse.
-Sacrifice is often part of the plan, and the game makes no attempt to soften that reality.
+Sacrifice is often part of the plan.
 One lemming may need to become a blocker to save the many.
-Another might be sent off to explode heroically for the greater good.
-It sounds grim, but Lemmings delivers this with such knowingly daft charm that you rarely resent it.
+Another might be sent off to explode heroically.

 The splat?
-Later stages cross the line from challenging into downright cruel.
-Pixel-perfect timing, ruthless precision, and saint-like patience become mandatory.
-A single misclick can wipe out an entire crowd in seconds, and some puzzles flirt dangerously close to trial-and-error on first attempts.
+Later stages in Lemmings on the Commodore Amiga cross the line from challenging into downright cruel.
+Pixel-perfect timing and saint-like patience become mandatory.
+A single misclick can wipe out an entire crowd in seconds.
+Some puzzles flirt dangerously close to trial-and-error.
 There will be moments where you stare at the screen convinced the solution does not exist.
 And yet, when it finally clicks, the sense of triumph is immense.
-Lemmings thrives on that emotional whiplash, daring you to walk away knowing full well you will not.

 Graphics: Cute Carnage Done Right

-Visually, Lemmings strikes a near-perfect balance between charm and clarity.
-The lemmings themselves are brilliantly animated, waddling along dutifully, shrugging before explosions, and calmly embracing their fate with blank expressions.
-Despite their tiny size, they are instantly readable and packed with personality.
+Visually, Lemmings on the Commodore Amiga strikes a near-perfect balance between charm and clarity.
+The lemmings themselves are brilliantly animated, waddling dutifully, shrugging before explosions, and calmly embracing their fate.

-The environments are impressively varied, ranging from snowy caverns and Egyptian tombs to industrial kill-zones and fantasy backdrops.
-Hazards such as crushers, lava pits, spikes, and guillotines are clearly defined, making even the busiest levels easy to read at a glance.
-The colourful art style keeps things light, even when things go disastrously wrong.
+Environments are impressively varied, ranging from snowy caverns and Egyptian tombs to industrial kill-zones.
+Hazards such as crushers, lava pits, and spikes are clearly defined.
+The colourful art style keeps things light, even when things go disastrously wrong in this Lemmings Commodore Amiga release.

 Sound: Tunes That Dig In

-The audio design is instantly recognisable.
-Cheerful, looping tunes, often playful reworkings of classical and folk melodies, bounce along merrily regardless of the devastation unfolding on screen.
-They perfectly match the game’s mischievous tone, sounding far too happy for what is actually happening.
+The audio design in Lemmings on the Commodore Amiga is instantly recognisable.
+Cheerful, looping tunes bounce along merrily regardless of the devastation unfolding on screen.
+They perfectly match the game’s mischievous tone.

 Sound effects are burned into gaming memory.
 The tap of builders placing bricks, the chipping noise of digging, the unmistakable “Oh no!” before a lemming explodes, and the wet splats of failure all land exactly where they should.
-Yes, the music can burrow into your skull during longer sessions, but it rarely tips into irritation.
-Instead, it becomes part of the ritual.
+The music can burrow into your skull during longer sessions, but it rarely tips into irritation.

 Replayability: Just One More Level